bcdev/h2ops/README.md

 - We can now run inference against this server on the `/invocations` endpoint,
 - run `local_inference_test.py` after changing your input data.

-### Development Workflow

-1. Develop and experiment in JupyterLab
-2. Refactor production code into the `src/` directory
-3. Create tests in the `tests/` directory
-4. Update CI/CD pipelines using the provided GitHub Actions workflows (if required)

-### Creating ML Pipelines

-1. Define your data processing and model training steps in the `src/` directory
-2. Create Airflow DAGs in `dags/` to orchestrate your pipeline
-3. Track experiments using MLflow in your training scripts:

 ## Configuration